eea/eea.docker.esbootstrap/README.md

 	│   |   ├── details.jade
 	│   |   └── index.jade
 	│   ├── app.js
-	│   ├── mapping.json
 	│   ├── package.json
-	│   └── settings.json
 	├── Dockerfile
 	├── Dockerfile.dev
 	└── README.md
 </pre>

- - **app/indexing** is the folder what contains the indexing scripts, the data mapping for elasticsearch and optionally a configuration file for analyzers.
+ - **app/config** is the folder what contains the indexing scripts, the data mapping for elasticsearch and optionally a configuration file for analyzers.
+ - **app/config/mapping.json** contains the configuration of the pages, including listing
+ - **app/config/settings.json** contains information about the external templates and the elastic index to be used in the app
+ - view, facets, detail view, csv/tsv export
  - **app/public** contains the static resources
  - **app/views** contains the jade templates for index and detail pages
  - **app/app.js** is the main application
- - **app/mapping.json** contains the configuration of the pages, including listing
- - view, facets, detail view, csv/tsv export
  - **app/package.json** contains information about the application, version number, dependencies, etc.
- - **app/settings.json** contains information about the external templates and the elastic index to be used in the app
  - **Dockerfile** the production Dockerfile for the application, in most cases this should not be modified
  - **Dockerfile.dev** the development Dockerfile for the application, in most cases this should not be modified

 ####3. __Configure the elastic index__
-The **app/settings.json** is the place where external templates and the elastic index is configure.
+The **app/config/settings.json** is the place where external templates and the elastic index is configure.
 The external templates should remain unchanged, but the index should be configured for the new application.
 <pre>
 	"elastic": {
 	    "index": "newesappdata",